AdekunleOjo/Cyber-security-salaries/README.md

 ## 4. What is the average salary for each job title
 ## Solution
 ![Screenshot 2023-11-16 145904](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/ee43e851-a2b5-425f-88a9-6544a40f850a)
+## Output
+![Screenshot 2023-11-16 150300](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/e69b8a4f-3bc3-4879-8881-36690ea3b54b)
 ## Insight
 Threat Intelligence Response Analyst is the most paid job title with average salary of $260,000 per annum
-## Output
-![Screenshot 2023-11-16 150300](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/e69b8a4f-3bc3-4879-8881-36690ea3b54b)
 ## 5. find the job title's average salary greater than the average salary for of all job title
 ## soultion
 ![Screenshot 2023-11-17 090234](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/99ad933e-961c-450c-bbf1-8d20a483b7f6)
 ## Output
 ![Screenshot 2023-11-17 090404](https://github.com/AdekunleOjo/Cyber-security-salaries/assets/55541028/21982930-06ce-4a07-903f-617393b9344c)

+# Conclusion
+In analyzing the salaries of cyber security professionals from 2020 to 2023, several conclusions have be drawn.
+Firstly, there has been a consistent upward trend in cyber security salaries over this period.
+With the ever-increasing importance of protecting data and systems from cyber threats, the demand for skilled professionals in this field has grown significantly.
+As a result, professionals can expect to see substantial increases in their salaries as their skills and experience progress.
+Furthermore, certain roles within the cyber security field command higher salaries than others.
+For instance, positions such as Threat Intelligence Response AAnalyst, Staff Security Engineer, and Principal Application Security Engineer tend to offer higher compensation due to their specialized skill sets and responsibilities.
+In summary, the analysis of cyber security salaries from 2020 to 2023 reveals a consistent upward trend, with increased demand for skilled professionals and competitive compensation packages.
+Understanding the factors influencing these salaries can help professionals make informed decisions about their career paths and organizations plan for attracting and retaining top cyber security talent.